mkierzenka/SWDevProj/report/doc.md

         pln("");
     return;
 ```

-## Open questions

-Should all columns be the same length?
-If so, how should this be enforced?

 ## Status
 We have decided to use another group's Sorer implementation, as ours was written in Python and